nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 [JerryScript](https://jerryscript.net/) which is a designated JavaScript runtime for microcontrollers - it merely needs 64KB of RAM.
 Be warned though as you might still need to get into the weeds with different tools depending on your use-case.
-Eventually IoT might be a rather experimental application area for JavaScript nonetheless.
+Eventually the Internet of Things might be a rather experimental application area for JavaScript - though it's often leveraged for corresponding backend services using [MQTT](https://github.com/mqttjs/MQTT.js).

 ## Wrapping Up